Skip to main content

 Long-term side effects of chemotherapy can include:

 Premature menopause (not having any more menstrual periods) and infertility (not being able to become pregnant) may occur and may be permanent.
 Some chemo drugs are more likely to cause this than others.
 The older you are when you get chemo, the more likely it is that you will become infertile or go through menopause as a result.
 If this happens, there is an increased risk of bone loss and osteoporosis.
-Medicines that can treat or help prevent bone loss are available.
+The are medicines that can treat or help prevent bone loss.

 Nephrotoxicity: Cisplatin, the main chemo drug used to treat vaginal cancer, can damage the kidneys (called nephrotoxicity).
 Many times the damage is preventable and reversible, but sometimes the damage may be long-lasting.
 Often, there are no symptoms, but the damage can be seen on bloodwork done routinely while chemo is given.
 If the kidneys show damage, the cisplatin is usually stopped and carboplatin may be used instead.